Large deviations of slow-fast systems driven by fractional Brownian motion: Notation assumptions and preliminaries

-of Conditions \ref{C1}, \ref{C6}$(i)$ allows us to show both that the presence of stochastic controls preserves the ergodic properties of the fast motion and that the stochastic integral term $\sigma_1dB^H$ is uniformly bounded over small values of $\epsilon$ (see also Remarks \ref{ergodicproprem}, \ref{relativeraterem} below). \end{rem}
+of \eqref{regime}, and Condition \ref{C6}$(i)$ allows us to show both that the presence of stochastic controls preserves the ergodic properties of the fast motion and that the stochastic integral term $\sigma_1dB^H$ is uniformly bounded over small values of $\epsilon$ (see also Remarks \ref{ergodicproprem}, \ref{relativeraterem} below). \end{rem}

 Conditions \ref{C2}, \ref{C3} and the centering condition \eqref{centering} guarantee that the Poisson equation

 with $\mathcal{L}$ as in \eqref{generator}, has a unique solution $\Psi\in C^2(\mathcal{Y};\mathcal{X})$ in the class of functions that grow at most polynomially.
 Moreover, we have for all $y\in\mathcal{Y}$